Workgroups

 Participating Organizations: City of Richmond, County Supervisor John Gioia’s Office, East Bay Regional Park District, Rich City Rides, Trust for Public Land, PlaceWorks, Pogo Park

-Year 1 Progress: The group set goals of developing construction documentation and building the Community Center, developing plans for park revitalization, and securing funding for a climate resilience hub.
-The group was focused on launching and coordinating the Park and Community Center design processes, and was a resource for community engagement planning and promotion.
+Year 1 Progress: The group focused on launching and coordinating the Park and Community Center design processes, and was a resource for community engagement planning and promotion.

 Richmond Greenway